Learn about procurement processes, and how to secure public and private sector contracts.

 Are you an established and ambitious social enterprise looking to scale and secure bigger contracts?

-We are launching a brand new programme fully funded by Brewin Dolphin, and in partnership with Supply Change, to demystify procurement processes and help social enterprises to understand how to bid for – and win – public and private sector contracts.
+The Procurement Readiness Programme, run by the School for Social Entrepreneurs (SSE) in partnership with RBC Brewin Dolphin, aims to demystify procurement processes and help social enterprises to understand how to bid for – and win – public and private sector contracts.

 - Receive a £2,000 grant

 - Gain a network of peers, who will help you develop your plans and act as a sounding board

 - Grow your network of buyers and connect with potential future contractors